qchamaret/TP_Snakemake/README.md

 This B3 cell line was transduced by a retroviral pathway with a vector coding for a fusion protein, Ikaros-REt2, which can control nuclear levels of Ikaros after exposition to the Tamoxifen drug.
 After this treatment, the cultures were collected at t=0h and t=24h.

+Here, we will use a VM constitued of 8 CPU, 32 Gb of RAM and 128 Gb of storage in order to perform this analysis.

 <h2>Experimental design</h2>

 About 50 000 cells were collected for each sample.